- Academics Menu

 The curriculum is focused on real-world applications and skills.
 Graduates are prepared to enter and succeed in business on the day they graduate.

-Students graduating from the Business Administration program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Business Administration program with an A.A.S. degree will:

 - Demonstrate an understanding of, and be able to effectively utilize, the technology essential for business applications.